PLATINUM2025

 Context Notes

-Number represents total dollar amount of grants distributed through our All-Star Fund and Orange Envelope programs to families.
-This does not include student scholarships or All-Star Experiences.
+Number represents dollar amount of grants distributed through our All-Star Fund and Orange Envelope programs to families.
+This does not include scholarships, All-Star Experiences or other support.

 Goals & Strategy